niosus/IGLOO/readme.md

 Be warned, while I am learning, there is a lot of code that will be changed and there is a lot of wrong decisions that are going to be made.
 This is a very Work In Progress 🚧 project, so expect things to change without notice.
 Obviously, don't depend on it!

+It uses C++17 just for the fun of it.

 ## Approach ##
 I try to follow the tutorials as they go, at the same time trying to outsource